deepsm007/tools/rh-pre-commit/README.md

 rh-multi-pre-commit extends [pre-commit.com](https://pre-commit.com) to also check a config file at `~/.config/pre-commit/config.yaml`.

-Any of the Getting Started steps that referecne rh-multi-pre-commit should also work with rh-pre-commit if you don't want support for multiple pre-commit hooks in a repo.
+Any of the Getting Started steps that reference rh-multi-pre-commit should also work with rh-pre-commit if you don't want support for multiple pre-commit hooks in a repo.